amandeepmittal/amanhimself.dev/content/posts/year-rewind-2020.md

 ![ss3](https://i.imgur.com/nGRynbX.png)

+### Highlights from my GitHub 🙀

+I have also started maintaining [one single GitHub repo](https://github.com/amandeepmittal/react-native-examples) for all the demos and examples I write using React Native and Expo blog posts.

+Continued to maintain the [expo-community project on integrating Firebase SDK in an Expo app](https://github.com/expo-community/expo-firebase-starter), thanks to my friend [Cedric](https://github.com/byCedric) and awesome people at Expo.
+I have seen it was helpful to some folks as they were getting started with Expo and Firebase.
+Will try continue maintaining it over the next and year include more Expo related stuff.

 ## Newsletter saga continues 💌

 I run [a weekly newsletter](https://amanhimself.substack.com/) that is of late, has become a bi-weekly newsletter due to my inconsistency of publishing blog posts.
 I don't send out newsletters when I don't have anything to share in terms of blog articles or tutorials.
 I don't like getting spam and I don't want to spam anyone.
 I started taking sending out newsletters seriously in 2019 and at the end of that year, I had [845 subscribers](https://twitter.com/amanhimself/status/1201933182070874112).
 This year, it did manage to grow to 1201 subscribers.
 I did not count how many newsletters in total I send out and now it's too late.